-- Slap the accelerator pedal hard with your foot. - Turn the ignition off.
+- Slap (quickly fully depress and quickly release) the accelerator pedal hard with your foot. - Turn the ignition off.
 (Use care to move the ignition switch only far enough to stop the engine and not engage the steering wheel locking mechanism.
-Vehicles equipped with power steering and power brakes will require increased effort on these controls.) - Apply the brakes. - Pull off the roadway into a safe area.
+Vehicles equipped with power steering and power brakes will require increased effort on these controls.) - · Apply the brakes. - Pull off the roadway into a safe area.